madrobby/zepto/README.md

-first() // new collection containing only the first matched element last() // new collection containing only the last matched element add() // merges collections of elements
+first() // new collection containing only the first matched element last() // new collection containing only the last matched element add() // merges collections of elements eq(n) // reduce the set of matched elements to the one at the specified index

 find('selector') // find all children/grandchildren that match the given selector closest('selector') // find the first matching element by going upwards starting from the current element